Alisha98A/Love-Children-Foundation/README.md

 ![Support Links ](https://github.com/Alisha98A/Love-Children-Foundation/blob/main/documentation/love_children_foundation_404.ong.png?raw=true)

+- **Typography**
+  - There are three fonts used throughout the page:
+ 1. "Roboto" sans-serif (for the logo and menubar and all buttons)
+ 2. Inika Serif (for the main body)
+ 3. "Roboto Condensed", sans-serif (for the Support Us list)

+- **Anchor tags**
+  - My anchor tags on all page content has no underline for a cleaner structure, instead they have a styling so that when you hover over, the link gets bigger.
+Only exception is on menubar.
+When you hover over menu, I added underline to point out.
+I also added a smooth transitioning for better user experience.
+  - Cursor is set to pointer when hovering over

 ### Features Left to Implement

     -  What I wanted to add since beginning was a map in the footer to show the location to the (made up) orphanage.
 But since it would require JavaScript, which I will not be graded on.
 I decided to let that idea go for now.